kawamurashingo/ssl-certificate-checker/README.md

 # SSL Certificate Checker

 This script retrieves SSL certificate information for a list of domains, storing the output in separate directories for successful connections and errors.
-It also supports connecting through a proxy for specific subdomains.
+It also supports connecting through a proxy for specific subdomains and utilizes parallel processing for efficiency.

 ## Features

 - Retrieves SSL certificate details including subject, issuer, and validity period.
 - Supports proxy connections for designated subdomains.
 - Outputs results to `output/success/` for successful connections and `output/error/` for connection errors.
+- Uses parallel processing to handle multiple domains simultaneously, improving speed and efficiency.

 ## Requirements